marcojrfurtado/bookweave/README.md

 DANGEROUSLY_DISABLE_HOST_CHECK=true npm start
 ```

-The open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Then open [http://localhost:3000](http://localhost:3000) to view it in the browser.